rosendoalves/chendo098/README.md

 ### Hi there 👋 Welcome to my profile.
-I am a trainee programmer looking for a challenge ⚡
+I am a programmer looking for a challenge ⚡

 - 📫 How to reach me: rosendoalves05@gmail.com
 - 🔭 I’m currently working on CV - Portfolio